ericjdu/liferay-jira-userscript-eric/README.md

 ## Future Features To Add

-1. Link to Help Center & Provisioning
+1. Add link to Help Center & Provisioning
-2. For Cloud Customers, add link to Cloud Console
+2. Add link to Cloud Console